surbhi-nijhara/cloudTumblr/aws/architecture-guide/ec2-asg-ad-join.md

 The purpose of this blog is to demonstrate <br />
+a) How to create a Windows Custom AMI for launching successfully in an ASG. <br />
-a) how to join EC2 launched in an Autoscaling group automatically into an existing AD(Active Directory).<br />
+b) How to join EC2 launched in an Autoscaling group automatically into an existing AD(Active Directory).<br />
 b) Further to above, if an EC2 within ASG gets terminated, then the EC2 hostname added as AD(Active Directory) object should be removed from Active Directory.

 On successul execution following is achieved: